daydreamer-json/line-stamp-downloader-web/README.md

 This website was created to address the shortcoming that the official LINE Store page does not provide a method for downloading products.
 It also aims to make products available on platforms other than LINE.

+## Setup

+To insert ads, you need to modify the environment variables.
+For details, refer to [build.js](/build.js).

 ## Disclaimer

 This project has no affiliation with LY Corporation (ja: LINE ヤフー株式会社) and was created solely for private use, educational, and research purposes.